rsdoiel/antenna/science_and_technology.md

 ## Flanked by Palantir and AWS, Anthropic's Claude marches into US defense intelligence

-date: 2024-11-07, updated: 2024-11-07, from: The Register (UK I.T.
+date: 2024-11-07, updated: 2024-11-09, from: The Register (UK I.T.
 News)

-<h4>An emotionally-manipulable AI in the hands of the Pentagon and CIA?
-This&#39;ll surely end well</h4> <p>Palantir has announced a partnership with Anthropic and Amazon Web Services to build a cloudy Claude platform suitable for the most secure of the US government&#39;s defense and intelligence use cases.…</p>
+<h4>An emotionally manipulable AI in the hands of the Pentagon and CIA?
+Cool</h4> <p>Palantir has announced a partnership with Anthropic and Amazon Web Services to build a cloudy Claude platform suitable for the most secure of the US government&#39;s defense and intelligence use cases.…</p>

 <br>